DieuveilleWebH3/exercices-javascript/05/README.md

 ## Introduction ##
 This document provides the instructions for using the Vue JS Social Network Application developed by Dieuveille BOUSSA ELLENGA.
-This (partial) application is a small facebook type of clone, used to manage appointments.
+This (partial) application is a small facebook type of clone.
-# Eval-VueJS